Increase in the digitization of the healthcare industry

 Technology Professionals [search jobs]

 - Ethical awareness (security & privacy) – similar to the healthcare side, for our tech professionals, there’s added pressure when dealing with an individual’s personal health information (PHI).
-If developers and engineers lead from a place of ethical practice, then they will be well suited to construct platforms, maintenance and advancements of telemedicine resources.
-This also calls for a strong full end-to-end approach with skills in networking, data protection and encryption services.
+If developers and engineers lead from a place of ethical practice, then they will be well suited to construct platforms, maintenance, and advancements in telemedicine resources.
+This also calls for a strong full end-to-end approach with skills in networking, data protection, and encryption services.